Albert Laponneraye: Editing Robespierre's writings

 In addition to his educational work, Laponneraye devoted himself to an edition of the writings of Robespierre.
 In the course of this work he had the assistance of Charlotte Robespierre (1760–1834), Maximilien's sister.
 He had reportedly met her in 1830, after he had written an article in the journal L'Universel protesting against a forgery of Robespierre's memoirs.
 In 1832 Laponneraye had several long conversations with Charlotte Robespierre.
 The first volume of Laponneraye's edition of Robespierre's Oeuvres Choisis, covering the years 1789–1792, appeared in 1832, with a lengthy introduction from Laponneraye.
 It was enough to get him arrested again.
 In addition to his editorial work and his historical writings, on which he continued to work, he also published several political pamphlets aimed at workers, in which he advocated republicanism and communism.
 In 1833 he published two Lettres aux Prolétaires; consequently he was convicted of seeking to overthrow the government.
 He was sentenced to three years incarceration and the enormous fine of 3000 francs.
 Charlotte Robespierre died while he was in prison.
 Laponneraye wrote a funeral oration for her which was delivered by a friend.

 Charlotte Robespierre left her papers to Laponneraye, including an unfinished manuscript of her memoirs.
 Using other notes from her papers to fill the gaps, Laponneraye produced an edition which was published.
 At the same time he began work on a complete edition of Maximilien Robespierre's works.
 Three of the four projected volumes were published, starting in 1840.
 Laponneraye contributed a long introduction.
-His editorial work made Robspierre's writings available to the French public for the first time; up to now, his ideas had only been known from hostile reports.
+His editorial work made Robespierre's writings available to the French public for the first time; up to now, his ideas had only been known from hostile reports.
 This made Laponneraye a celebrity of sorts in republican circles.
 While in prison, Laponneraye also wrote a Cours d'Histoire and a Commentary on the Rights of Man, of which 200,000 copies were published and distributed.